atomist-skills/container-run-skill/docs/CONTRACT.md

 When writing files to `$ATOMIST_MESSAGES_DIR` it is important to not re-use file names as files are only processed for sending once.

+### Example

 The following example shows a simple Slack message that gets send into the _#general_ channel of your Chat integration:

 ```json